 It’s a touching and heartbreaking story of friendship, loss, and all the inside jokes and habits that accumulate when two people have been friends for years.
 It’s without a doubt one of Netflix’s saddest comedies.

-Roma is the only foreign language movie on our list, and it takes place in a 1970’s home in the Colonia Roma neighborhood of Mexico City.
+Roma takes place in a 1970’s home in the Colonia Roma neighborhood of Mexico City.
 The black and white Spanish-language drama follows the life of an indigenous housekeeper and live-in nanny (Yalitza Aparicio) of a middle-class family.

-Without giving too much away, events in both her life and the family’s bring them all together, even as the world around the falls apart.
+Without giving too much away, events in both her life and the family’s bring them all together, even as the world around them falls apart.

 The semi-autobiographical take on writer/director Alfonso Cuarón’s upbringing in Mexico City is made even more authentic by the performance of lead actress Yalitza Aparicio, who was raised by a single mother working as a maid.
 Her first film netted her a Best Actress Oscar nomination, despite having no formal acting training.